AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/weeklyReport.md

 ## Quality assurance of the Rubik's cube patterns

-Go through each team to check the chunks done, and note the number of the chunk of each box.
+Go through each team to check the chunks done, and note the number of the chunks of each box.

 All the team.